-- a) patterns of land use; - b) population and employment projections;

-- c) mix and range of housing types and densities; - d) phasing of development in an efficient manner; - e) provision for adequate and appropriate areas for commercial, institutional and community-oriented facilities; - f) provision for trails, parks and open space; - g) natural features; - h) cultural heritage resources; - i) incorporating intensification opportunities; - j) development of a transportation network that facilitates the efficient movement of vehicular and pedestrian traffic including active transportation considerations; - k) municipal services; - incorporating opportunities for mixed-use and higher density development in appropriate locations; - m) designation of land; and - n) any other matters as deemed appropriate by the City. - Section 5.2.1 states that the design of the built environment will promote sustainable, healthy, active living through: - a) well-connected and maintained streets, paths and trails that are able to safely accommodate different modes of transportation; - b) safe, accessible, aesthetically pleasing, well-serviced and inclusive developments; - c) resilient natural environments that support wildlife and their habitat and are better connected to residential areas; and - d) walkable neighbourhoods that offer a mix of uses and range and variety of housing types with convenient access to public transit.
+- a) patterns of land use; - b) population and employment projections; - c) mix and range of housing types and densities; - d) phasing of development in an efficient manner; - e) provision for adequate and appropriate areas for commercial, institutional and community-oriented facilities; - f) provision for trails, parks, and open space; - g) natural features; - h) cultural heritage resources; - i) incorporating intensification opportunities; - j) development of a transportation network that facilitates the efficient movement of vehicular and pedestrian traffic including active transportation considerations; - k) municipal services; - I) incorporating opportunities for mixed-use and higher density development in appropriate locations; - m) designation of land; and - n) any other matters as deemed appropriate by the City. - Section 5.2.1 states that the design of the built environment will promote sustainable, healthy, active living through: - a) well-connected and maintained streets, paths and trails that are able to safely accommodate different modes of transportation; - b) safe, accessible, aesthetically pleasing, well-serviced and inclusive developments; - c) resilient natural environments that support wildlife and their habitat and are better connected to residential areas; and - d) walkable neighbourhoods that offer a mix of uses, and range and variety of housing types with convenient access to public transit.

 Chapter 5 of the Official Plan establishes urban design policies to achieve a high standard of urban design across the City.
-The Secondary Plan builds on the policies of the Official Plan to achieve design excellence in the Main and Dundas Street South Secondary Plan area.
-It is planned to promote sustainable, healthy, and active living (Section 5.2), support transit usage (Section 5.3), consider sustainability an energy efficiency in the design of both private and public realms (Section 5.8), and build a high-quality, attractive public realm (Section 5.5).
+The Secondary Plan builds on the policies of the Official Plan to achieve design excellence in the Main Street and Dundas Street South Secondary Plan Area.
+It is planned to promote sustainable, healthy, and active living (Section 5.2), support transit usage (Section 5.3), build a high-quality, attractive public realm (Section 5.5) and consider sustainability and energy efficiency in the design of both private and public realms (Section 5.8).